margarytaz/adventur-works-bicycles-dashboard-project/README.md

 # 📈 Annual Sales Performance Dashboard

-This project presents a dynamic and interactive dashboard developed within the **AI for Business Analytics** course at **Turing College**.
+This project presents a dynamic and interactive dashboard for **Adventur Works Bicycles** developed in Google Sheets.
 The project's objectives included correcting errors in a Google Sheets dashboard and its underlying data.
 Refined version transformed the dashboard into a visually compelling and insight-driven platform.
 Its utility lies in empowering stakeholders to quickly understand key performance indicators (KPIs), identify trends, and make informed strategic decisions.

 ---